colindean/talks/_lightning/_drafts_and_notes/mispronunciations/notes.md

 * [From iOS to SQL: The world’s most incorrectly pronounced tech terms](https://arstechnica.com/gadgets/2020/05/eye-oss-vs-eye-oh-ess-judging-the-fiercest-tech-pronunciation-debates/)
 * Long reply threads from [Bryan Cantrill](https://twitter.com/bcantrill/status/1536394205622243328)'s tweet about learning a word wrong

+## Outcome

+Do they know what you mean, without ambiguity?

+Yes?
+Great.

+No?
+Shift pronunciation.